Digihelgeland-Sommercamp/hubService/README.md

 # Hub Service
+Hub service is one of multiple micro services for redusert foreldrebetaling.
+Visit the [main repo](https://github.com/Altinn/summer-camp-2021) to get an overview and read more documentation.

 Hub service is intended to be a communication layer between the front and back-end.
 It is coupled with the following microservices: